-We thank Armaël Guéneau, Arthur Charguéraud, François Pottier, and the anonymous referees of ESOP2021 and TOPLAS who provided valuable feedback on the earlier versions of this paper.
+We thank Armaël Guéneau, Arthur Charguéraud, François Pottier, and the anonymous referees of ESOP2021 who provided valuable feedback on an earlier version of this paper.
 This work was supported by the DFG Koselleck grant NI 491/16-1 "Verifizierte Algorithmenanalyse" and the DFG grant LA 3292/1 "Verifizierte Model Checker".